TallenPeli/Waluta/README.md

-# A Currency Exchange tool written in Python Flet
+# A Currency Exchange tool written in Python

-An example of a minimal Flet app.
+A beautiful flutter application written in Python

 ### Run the app: